thearn/webcam-pulse-detector/README.md

 - OpenMDAO v0.5.5+ (http://openmdao.org/)

-OpenMDAO is an open-source engineering framework that serves as a convenient object-oriented design enviroment for the required real-time analyses.
+OpenMDAO is an open-source engineering framework that serves as a convenient object-oriented enviroment to containerize and easily make tweaks to the required real-time analyses.
 It requires python 2.6+, numpy, scipy, and matplotlib (see http://openmdao.org/docs/getting-started/requirements.html)

 Quickstart:
 ------------
-- In a windows command window or Unix/OSX terminal, activate the openMDAO virtual python environment
+- Activate the openMDAO virtual python environment in a command or terminal window
-- Run get_pulse.py
+- Navigate to the downloaded source directory, and run get_pulse.py to start the application

 Usage notes:
 ----------